robinpetterd/id-drops/README.md

 ## Overview ##

-ID drops is a mobile card deck to inspire creative instructional design.
+ID drops is a mobile card deck to inspire creative instructional design for eLearning.

 Text by Kirsty Sharp, Robin Petterd and also incorporates text from the Oblique Strategies cards by Brian Eno/Peter Schmidt.